 Hashemite Kingdom of Jordan is located in Western Asia on the East bank of the Jordan River.
-The country is landlocked with Saudi Arabia from the South, Iraq from North-East, Syria from the North, Israel and Palestine from the west.
+The country is landlocked with Saudi Arabia from the South, Iraq from North-East, Syria from the North and Palestine from the west.

 Jordan is almost landlocked with a small shoreline on the Red Sea from the South-West and on the Western Side lies the Dead Sea.
 The population of Jordan is 10,053,000 spread over 12 municipalities.
 The sex ratio is 112.5 males for every 100 females.
 The total area of Jordan is 89,318 km.
 Amman is the capital of Jordan with the highest number of population (Department of statistics).